Why I’m Diving Into Deep Work (and How I’m Doing It)

 Why is that?

-As Cal Newport says at the end of his new book: “I’ll live the focused life, because it’s the best kind there is.”
+As Cal Newport says at the end of his book: “I’ll live the focused life, because it’s the best kind there is.”